 The regulatory Common Equity Tier 1 capital (CET1) ratio on a transitional basis stood at 19.2% as at 31 December 2024 compared to 18.6% as at 30 September 2024 (or 19.1% when including the profits for 3Q2024 net distribution accrual) and to 17.4% as at 31 December 2023.
-Throughout this announcement, the capital ratios as at 31 December 2024 include unaudited profits for the year ended 31 December 2024 in line with the ECB Decision (EU) (2015/656) on the recognition of interim or year-end profits in CET1 capital in accordance with Article 26(2) of the CRR, net of distribution accrual at the top end of the Group's approved distribution policy in line with Commission Delegated Regulation (EU) No 241/2014 principles (such ratios are referred to as regulatory.
+Throughout this announcement, the capital ratios as at 31 December 2024 include profits for the year ended 31 December 2024, net of distribution accrual at the top end of the Group's approved distribution policy in effect for the financial year 2024, in line with Commission Delegated Regulation (EU) No 241/2014 principles (such ratios are referred to as regulatory).
 During FY2024, the CET1 ratio was positively affected by profit after tax and partially decreased by the distribution accrual at 50% payout ratio as well as the increase in operational RWAs primarily driven by the inclusion of higher 2024 income compared to 2021.
 Since September 2023, a charge is deducted from own funds in relation to the ECB prudential expectations for NPEs, which amounted to 26 bps as at 31 December 2024, compared to 27 bps as at 30 September 2024 and 32 bps as at 31 December 2023.
 A prudential charge in relation to an onsite inspection on the value of the Group's foreclosed assets is being deducted from own funds since June 2021, the impact of which was 3 bps on Group's CET1 ratio as at 31 December 2024 (compared to 3 bps on Group's CET1 ratio as at 30 September 2024 and to 12 bps as at 31 December 2023).
-In addition, the Group is subject to increased capital requirements in relation to its real estate repossessed portfolio which follow a SREP provision to ensure minimum capital levels retained on long-term holdings of real estate assets, with such requirements being dynamic by reference to the inscope REMU assets remaining on the balance sheet of the Group and the value of such assets.
+In addition, the Group is subject to increased capital requirements in relation to its real estate repossessed portfolio which follow a SREP provision to ensure minimum capital levels retained on long-term holdings of real estate assets, with such requirements being dynamic by reference to the in-scope REMU assets remaining on the balance sheet of the Group and the value of such assets.
 As at 31 December 2024, the impact of these requirements was 51 bps on Group's CET1 ratio, compared to 46 bps as at 30 September 2024 and to 24 bps as at 31 December 2023.
 The above-mentioned requirements are within the capital plans of the Group and incorporated within its capital projections.